 Appreciate that another human being is experiencing pain and have compassion for them.
 It is the same compassion that you want when you hurt.
 It might be the worst pain that person has ever felt.
 It might even be the beginning of an undiagnosed disease.
 I’m sure there was a time before we had our diagnosis that we all complained about the pain we were in.
 Should we have been slapped?
 Should we have been mocked because we didn’t have a diagnosis or the “right” disease?

 Pain is pain.
 You have no idea what another person is dealing with, just like they have no idea what you’re going through.
 We claim to be warriors but that doesn’t mean we are at war with others experiencing pain.
 Acknowledging their pain doesn’t devalue yours.
 Have compassion.
 Be kind.
 We all need that now more than ever.

-If you’re experiencing feelings you would like work on, head over to my life coaching page and schedule your complimentary consultation.
+If you’re experiencing feelings you would like work on, schedule your complimentary consultation and let’s talk about how life coaching can change your life!
 You don’t have to go through life angry anymore.

 If you’re looking for a supportive IBD community, you’ve come to the right place!